-I take snapshots photos with toy cameras and vintage point & shoot compact cameras.
+I take photographs with toy cameras and vintage point & shoot compact film cameras.
 You won’t find reviews or technical details of the camera’s used, just a few of my favourite examples of the developed results.
-You’ll probably notice I’ve got a love of the Great British seaside, Southend on Sea, Clacton on Sea and Brighton among my favourite locations in the UK.
-There are also some examples of London street photography, although I’m not a street photographer.
-I visit Portugal and the Côte d'Azur regularly so there are some snaps taken there too.

-A lot of these have wildly inaccurate viewfinders and are made in embarrassingly bright colours!
+A lot of these have wildly inaccurate viewfinders, fixed or zone focus, a single shutter speed and are made in embarrassingly bright colours.
 They originate from all over the world, China, Japan, Russia, Germany, Austria.
 I have also used film long passed it’s sell-by date.
-I’ve developed other film in the wrong chemicals or loaded the film backwards so the light passes through the back of the roll.
+I’ve had film developed in the wrong chemicals or loaded the film backwards so the light passes through the back of the roll.
 For other photographs I’ve shot obsolete film formats like 110 and APS.